iTwin/itwinjs-core/test-apps/display-performance-test-app/README.md

 * what you want the test file(s) created to be named
 * where the imodels you want to use are located (i.e. using a local file path or using the iModelHub)
 * if you want to force the test to sign in to the iModelHub when the tests first start (i.e. set "signIn" to true to force user to sign in)
+* if you want to save a minimized version of the timing data (the minimized version only contains timing data for the 'CPU Total Time', 'GPU Total Time', 'Bound By', 'Effective Total Time', 'Effective FPS', 'Actual Total TIme', & 'Actual FPS'); the 'minimize' flag defaults to false
+* if you want to use the original csv format (the one described in this README) or the new one; 'csvFormat' defaults to "original"
 * what size you want the view screen to be
 * how many times the scene should be rendered and skipped
 * how many times the scene should be be rendered and timings taken to later be averaged
 * what filename options you wish to ignore (i.e. items to exclude from the image naming format)
-* what type of test you wish to perform: timing, image, both, or readPixels (timing - take timing data from a renderFrame call; image - save an image of what has been rendered; both - take normal timing data from a renderFrame call and save an image; readPixels - take timing data from a readPixels call & save 6 images contining visual representations of the element Ids, type/order, and distance/depth and using each valid ReadPixels Selector option)
+* what type of test you wish to perform: timing, image, both, or readPixels; timing - take cpu and (if the EXT_disjoint_timer_query extension is available) gpu timing data from rendering continuously; image - save an image of what has been rendered; both - take the normal cpu and (if available) gpu timing data and save an image; readPixels - take timing data from a readPixels call & save 6 images contining visual representations of the element Ids, type/order, and distance/depth and using each valid ReadPixels Selector option)
 * what models to use for testing
 * what display style to use
 * what view flags to use